samahhamed227/desc2/README.md

+# I was Navigator to this  code and rawnaq is a driver

 # I completed my project to get to know me by adding two lists, one about my favorite movies and the other about the programming languages I know
 # I made the user guess a certain number and had 4 attempts and then told him about the correct number